 Myth #4: Sibling groups are “easier” to adopt.

-Fact: Children who come home through international adoption from Korea typically have needs on the minor to moderate side of the spectrum.
-Although all children referred from Korea now have at least some health issues, their conditions are often so minor that many children are considered healthy once home.
+Fact: Children who come home through international adoption from Korea typically have minor to moderate special needs, and parents need to be open to the developmental unknowns associated with moderate alcohol exposure.
 Common medical conditions include prematurity and related medical issues and delays, reported minor to moderate use of alcohol/tobacco during pregnancy, hospitalization shortly after birth for issues that are now resolved, heart murmur (often resolved), heart conditions not requiring surgery, low birth weight, minor to moderate developmental delays, skin conditions, plagiocephaly (often resolved), cryptorchidism and potentially hereditary family medical history.
-In addition, Korea has a very modern and sophisticated health care system, and children waiting for families receive excellent medical care.
+Korea has a very modern and sophisticated health care system, and children waiting for families receive excellent medical care.
 All children receive monthly well-baby visits, appropriate immunizations and routine tests.

 Myth #6: There is little information available about my child.

 Fact: Because all children adopted from Korea are directly relinquished by a birth parent, adoptive parents will receive quite a bit of information about their child’s birth family history.
 Holt Korea has excellent health records on each child, and documents the child’s progress while in care.
-Rather than relying solely on information in a report — which is sometimes the case with other programs — a prospective family can send medical questions to be answered by the child’s pediatrician in Korea.
+Prospective families can also send medical questions they have about a child.
 Foster families take children to the doctor as often as needed and well-baby exams are standard, all of which are passed along to the adoptive family as soon as possible.
-Some parents who have adopted previously from other countries have shared with Holt’s Korea staff that they are amazed by the frequency and accuracy of the medical information and new photos they receive during the adoption process.
+Some parents who have adopted previously from other countries have shared with Holt’s Korea staff that they are amazed by the frequency and accuracy of the medical information they receive during the adoption process.

-Myth #7: Communication with my child’s foster family will end after my child comes home.
+Myth #7: Communication with my child’s foster family will end once my child travels to the U.S.

 Myth #8: Adoption from Korea takes a really, really long time.

-Fact: When adopting from Korea, the average timeframe from the time of application to the time your child travels home is two years, which is fairly standard in comparison to other country programs.
-Several factors impact the timeframe, and each family’s journey will be unique, so we only provide averages based on recent experiences.
+Fact: When adopting from Korea, the average time frame from the time of application to the time your child travels to the U.S. is 3-4 years, which is fairly standard in comparison to other country programs.
+Several factors impact the time frame, and each family’s journey will be unique, so we only provide averages based on recent experiences.